meffmadd/pandas-visual-analysis/README.rst

                 ["ParallelCoordinates"]]
     )

-Here, two scatter plots will share the first row while the second row only contains a parallel co-ordinates plot.
+Here, two scatter plots will share the first row while the second row only contains a parallel coordinates plot.
 In order to see all the possible options you can call the ``widgets`` class-method of ``VisualAnalysis``.

 .. code-block:: python